Filming a car video: Main image of a McLaren 570S in Murawai White

 Once upon a time the head of content at YouTube told me that there are two types of ‘successful’ video.

 The first is the high-budget, well polished content that looks professional.
-The grading of the footage, the lack of jerky movement, clever camera angles, high-resolution slow-mo, tight scripting â€“ think Top Gear wannabe stuff.
+Perfectly graded footage, silky smooth movement, clever camera angles, high-resolution slow-mo, tight scripting – think Top Gear wannabe stuff.
 And, erm, Top Gear.

-The other is the often low-budget, filmed on-the-fly, low resolution, jerky and imperfection-heavy video, the quality of which does little to hinder its popularity.
+The other is the often low-budget, filmed on-the-fly, low resolution, jerky and imperfection-heavy video, the quality of which seemingly does little to hinder its popularity.
 Not quite ‘potato cam’ stuff, as the Internet would call it, but close enough to deeply offend perfectionists.

 Because most new smartphone cameras are capable of decent video, going the second route is viable.
 Not only does it keep life simple and cheap, it will also make you focus more on the task at hand, as opposed to the equipment.